-Creeds and metaphysical issues persist in human affairs because a sense of immediate
+Creeds and metaphysical issues persist in human affairs because a sense of immediate direction in daily living, and something of rational explanation of existence, are abiding human needs.

 In matters religious and philosophical, no universally acceptable final answer has yet been achieved.
 It is imperative, therefore, that able and systematic and free examination of creedal beliefs and metaphysical assumptions in all areas of man's life be vigorously and unceasingly continued.
 By this means faith can be kept vital, insidious provincialism thwarted, and the significant intellectual achievements of the past and present conserved and advanced.